DamianWrooby/fishermans-diary/README.md

 [Live demo](https://fishermans-diary.vercel.app/pl)

-You can also retrieve all catches of chosen user from the following endpoint:
+You can also retrieve all non-private catches of chosen user from the following endpoint:

 ```
 /api/catches/[User_ID]